darrenjw/smfsb/Software.md

 ```r
 library(smfsbSBML)
 ```
+This command should return without error if the package is successfully installed.

 The main function provided by the library is `sbml2spn`, which reads and parses an SBML model into a simulatable SPN object.
 ```r
 ?sbml2spn
 ```

+## SBML-shorthand

+The book makes extensive use of a shorthand notation for SBML.
+Python scripts are available for translating back and forth between SBML and SBML-shorthand.
+These scripts rely on libSBML and the libSBML python bindings, so these must be installed first.
+See the [SBML-shorthand website](https://www.staff.ncl.ac.uk/d.j.wilkinson/software/sbml-sh/) for further details.

 ## Scala library - scala-smfsb